 Fertility challenges and infertility — grief, relational strain, anxiety, identity disruption, and the emotional toll of treatment cycles

-Pregnancy loss — miscarriage, stillbirth, TFMR — grief that is often disenfranchised and undertreated
+Pregnancy loss — miscarriage, stillbirth, termination for medical reasons (TFMR) — grief that is often disenfranchised and undertreated

 Surgical menopause and early menopause — abrupt hormonal change and the psychological adjustment that follows